 1. Ask clarifying questions before you even start writing code.

-“I appreciate it when someone takes the time to evaluate the question he faces in the interview,” says Refael (Pramp).
+“I appreciate it when someone takes the time to evaluate the question he faces in the tech interview,” says Refael (Pramp).
 “It shows me that this person is calculated and rather than just writing code, he sees the whole picture.”